digidem/osm-p2p-db/readme.markdown

 The options `opts` are passed to the underlying [hyperkv][4] instance.

+## osm.kv

+You can get at the [hyperkv][4] instance directly to perform more operations using `osm.kv`.

+For example, you can use `osm.kv.createReadStream()` to list all the id/value pairs in the database.

 ## osm.query(q, opts, cb)

 Query for all nodes, ways, and relations in the query given by the array `q`.